 The Girl with Seven Names by Hyeonseo Lee

 This book chronicles Hyeonseo’s life in, and escape from, North Korea.
 She also talks a bit about the history of the country, how she was able to get her mother and brother out, and what it’s like for North Koreans who are able to defect.
-It’s eye-opening and anxiety-inducing (seriously, I could feel my pulse quicken while reading).
+It’s eye-opening, anxiety-inducing, and an absolute must-read.

 Lust for Life by Irving Stone